TandoorRecipes/recipes/docs/features/import_export.md

 ## RecipeSage
 Go to Settings > Export Recipe Data and select `EXPORT AS JSON-LD (BEST)`.
 Then simply upload the exported file to Tandoor.

+The RecipeSage integration also allows exporting.
+To migrate from Tandoor to RecipeSage simply export with Recipe Sage selected and import the json file in RecipeSage.
+Images are currently not supported for exporting.

 ## Domestica
 Go to Import/Export and select `Export Recipes`.
 Then simply upload the exported file